karthikc3086-org/VSS_GIT_workspace/readMe.txt

     Added roles in "Bypass list"  : Repository Admin , Maintain Target branches : Default
 5. git fetch, git branch -M PRE-PROD
-6. Creating one more user with Maintained access to review it
+6. Creating one more user with Maintainer access to review it
+7. Changes pushed ot PRE-PROD by maintainer user.